Humbun/GLY4930-Project/README.md

 Spyder IDE is ideal for an interactive 3d plot, however, an Ipython Notebook will work without interactivity.
 To use in Spyder, download `3d Surface Plotting.py`.
 Alternatively, `3d Surface JL.ipynb` should be used for Jupyter Labs/Notebook.

 Both files include code that saves images to the user's computer as plots are created.
 To utilize this code, create a folder labeled `images` in the same location as the `.py` or `.ipynb` files.
 The line `plt.savefig('images/imshow -' + str(n).zfill(2) + '.png')` should be uncommented to save images.
+This folder will have to be emptied before running the code again since `plt.savefig()` does not write over images.